-- Full Maven 3 support: as a Maven-created jar contains its pom.xml, JQM is able to retrieve all the dependencies, simplifying packaging libraries. - More classic packaging also supported (library directory, or putting all libraries inside the jar)
+- Full Maven 3 support: as a Maven-created jar contains its pom.xml, JQM is able to retrieve all the dependencies, simplifying packaging libraries. - It is even possible to directly run Maven coordinates without providing any jar file! - More classic packaging also supported (library directory, or putting all libraries inside the jar)